rpf13/the-collection/README.md

 # The Collection
 The Collection is a site, which allows a registered user to create and easily manage collections of his beloved items.

-The application satisfies the demand for a simple solution to easily inventory individual things in a beautifully designed catalog.
+The application satisfies the demand for a simple solution, to easily inventory individual things in a beautifully designed cataloge.
 This can be, for example, a collection of weapons, a collection of model cars or very practical things, such as spare parts for motorcycles.
 Everything is possible!

 A Collection consists of multiple individual items, where each item can be described and images can be uploaded to make the catalog more appealing.
 A search function gives the user the possibility to find the item of his desire inside a collection.